OpenMachine-ai/transformer-tricks/README.md

 ## Contributing
 Before making a change to this repo, please do the following:
 - Format your code by typing `autopep8 *.py`.
-It's using the config in  `pyproject.toml`.
+It's using the config in  `pyproject.toml`
 - Whenever you change `transformer_tricks.py`, publish a new version of the package as follows:
   - First, update the version number in `pyproject.toml` and in `requirements.txt`
   - Then, push the package to PyPi by typing `./push_pypi.sh`